snallabot/snallabot-service/docs/reverse_engineer/guide.md

-# Guidemarkdown to Reverse Engineering the Companion App
+# Guide to Reverse Engineering the Companion App

 Confirmed to be working as of August 27 2026, with Android emulator API 37.
 This was done on the Madden 26 Companion App